Panasonic JR-200: Sound

 The JR-200 was capable of producing a wide range of sounds.
-The JR-200 had a general purpose timer - I/O chip, with three of the timer outputs being hooked up to generate square wave tones.
-The Basic supported the sound capabilities with commands ranging from a simple BEEP command (BEEP 1 producing an 880 Hz "middle octave A" sound), to the SOUND (f, d) command which took two numerical parameters for frequency and duration, and the PLAY and TEMPO commands which could take multiple commands to play a tone over a 5-octave range, and played them in the background while the Basic program continued.
+The JR-200 had a general purpose timer, the MN1544CJR I/O chip, with three of the timer outputs being hooked up to generate square wave tones.
+The BASIC supported the sound capabilities with commands ranging from a simple BEEP command (BEEP 1 producing an 880 Hz "middle octave A" sound), to the SOUND (f, d) command which took two numerical parameters for frequency and duration, and the PLAY and TEMPO commands which could take multiple commands to play a tone over a 5-octave range, and played them in the background while the BASIC program continued.
 Clever use of the three square wave voices could be used to generate a range of other sounds, such as explosions.
 A keystroke could be accompanied by an audible feedback signal.
 Audio was output from an RCA (Tulip) connector onto which an eight ohm speaker could be directly connected, but the JR-200 also had a small built-in speaker.
 On the back of the device there was a volume control potentiometer that controlled both the internal and external speaker.